 4. Get Rid of Distractions

-If you have installed see through curtains for your bedroom, then the sunlight can seep in easily.
-Thus, in early morning, you may wake up suddenly due to extreme sunlight.
+If you have installed see-through curtains for your bedroom, then the sunlight can seep in easily.
+Thus, in the early morning, you may wake up suddenly due to extreme sunlight.
 To remove this distraction, use blackout curtains instead.
-To wake up in time, use an alarm clock rather than setting alarm on your cell phone.
+To wake up in time, use an alarm clock rather than setting an alarm on your cell phone.
 Make sure you sleep away from sources of noise.

 5. Do Not Use Cell Phone and Electronic Devices

-Before the bedtime, avoid usage of e-readers, cell phones, and other electronic gadgets.
-The glow from the cell phone and e-reader can keep you awake till late night.
+Before bedtime, avoid the usage of e-readers, cell phones, and other electronic gadgets.
+The glow from the cell phone and e-reader can keep you awake till late at night.
 Rather, switch to hard copy books to take the strain away from your eyes and mind.

 If you experience sleep disorders or problems, then you must seek help from your doctor.
 The treatment of sleep disturbances depends on several factors.
 These include your daily activities, lifestyle, medications you take, and health conditions, such as diabetes.
 Your health practitioner may suggest a few changes in the lifestyle to improve the quality of your sleep.